Natural Skin Care Hacks: Filipino Beauty Secrets That Work on Every Skin Tone

 Are you even Pinoy if you’ve never applied aloe vera gel straight from an aloe vera stem?
 Read on for more natural skin care hacks Filipinos love.

 The Filipino home is a treasure trove of beauty hacks.
 Back when our grandmothers didn’t have apps to get supplies from, they would use guava leaves to bandage wounds, calamansi to exfoliate their elbows and knees, and salt to lift stains from teeth.
-When it comes to skin care, Pinoys know a few secrets that people still practice today.
-Here are some natural skin care hacks that work on every skin tone.
+When it comes to a home skincare routine, Pinoys know a few secrets that people still practice today.
+Here are some natural skin care hacks that can work on every skin tone.

 Calamansi for Exfoliation